Zilvaro/digitalz-research/README.md

 ## 2.2 Tasks
 [Go to the top](#table-of-contents)

-MyTasks section is ask the user for an opinion, insight about the brand, the market or test his/her knowledge, for example, about training materials or working policies.
+Tasks section is asking the user for an opinion, insight about the brand, the market or tests his/her knowledge, for example, about training materials or working policies.
 It usually has rigid structure:

-   - header line that names the task (and/or topic, a company, a brand)
+   - header-line that names the task (and/or topic, a company, a brand)
    - photo, reflecting the purpose or content of the text
    - task description-instructions
    - task questions that require number/radio/text input and could be supported by corresponding images